Meet the candidates who want to be Maryland’s next governor

 But Perez says in the way that matters, he was successful: when he took over, Republicans held the White House and both chambers of Congress, but when he left, Democrats were in control across the board.

-Perez has taken up local officials’ offers to tour legislative districts, winning over some that he just met, such as Del.
+Perez has taken up local officials’ offers to tour legislative districts, winning over some legislators he just met, such as Del.
 Robbyn T. Lewis (D-Baltimore City).

 “In that half-day interaction, it became so obvious to me that Tom Perez is the right candidate,” said Lewis, who had invited all candidates to join her on such a trip and praised several others.